As I mentioned in a previous blog, I decided to spend only four days in Vegas this year for the World Series of Poker.

 Everything was set up for the three of us to crush the cash games at Aria, but that’s not how it played out.
 I got unlucky on a couple of hands early on and then felt myself trying to press a little bit and getting away from my game.
 As the sun started to go down I didn’t feel like I was playing my best and I certainly wasn’t getting lucky, so I decided to call it a day…at poker, anyway.

 By this time Jeremy had also booked a losing session and retired to his quarters, and Britt had won but was ready to quit as well.
 I didn’t know what to have for dinner but after our steaks the first night I was definitely trusting whatever Britt would recommend.
 We ended up at Holstein’s, which touts itself as the best burger on the strip.
-And it actually was the best burger I’ve had in a really really long time.
+And it really was the best burger I’ve had in a really really long time.
 The onion rings and sweet potato fries were also on point.

 Holstein’s is located at the Cosmopolitan, and after we were done eating Britt was in the mood to gamble.
 I was in the mood to watch Britt win a lot of money, and luckily the evening worked out for both of us.
 He won some quick money at the blackjack table and then we moved on to craps, where we both took our turns throwing the dice.